ltworf/typedload/docs/comparisons.md

 * It reuses the same objects in the output, so changing the data might result in subtle bugs if the input data is used again
 * Doesn't support as many python versions as typedload (currently no 3.11 and no 3.5)
-* No native support for attrs
+* No native support for attrs (but can be manually added by the user)
+* Faster than typedload in most cases

 pydantic